Ariane Mahrÿke Lemire: Early life

 Lemire was born to her mother, Giselle Lemire, who was a fransaskois guitarist and songwriter and François Rivard, a professional photographer and flautist.
-She was raised by Giselle and Lyall Steel, a professional classical guitarist and bookkeeper.
+She was raised by her mother and Lyall Steel, a professional classical guitarist and bookkeeper.

 Lemire's mother tongue is French and she learned English at age 7.

 Music career

 Double entendre

 Double entendre was Lemire's debut album, released in 2005.

 It is half French and half English, with eight tracks in each language.

-A network of radio stations, called Rawlco Radios, as well as her cousin Roger L'Heureux financed the album.
+A network of radio stations, called Rawlco Radio, as well as her cousin Roger L'Heureux financed the album.

 This first album received a 2008 Western Canadian Music Award, for Outstanding Francophone Recording.

 Décousue

 Lemire's second album, Décousue, was released in 2009.

-Rawlco Radios and Musicaction partially financed the album.
+Rawlco Radio and Musicaction partially financed the album.

 It was recorded entirely in French with the exception of one Spanish track.

 Wrecked Tangles and Love Knots

 Lemire released her third album, Wrecked Tangles and Love Knots, on October 11, 2013.

 It was done mainly in English, but with the final track being in French.

 It includes folk and jazz genres.